rosariocannavo/ValidiVault/README.md

 # ValidiVault: ethereum blockchain-based property validation

 ValidiVault is a distributed ecosystem designed to ensure the integrity and traceability of products through the use of blockchain.

+The system, built according to state-of-the-art design principles, boasts a microservice-oriented architecture, which ensures exceptional scalability and resilience.
+This is reinforced by the implementation of rate-limiting, circuit-breaking and other mechanisms, as well as an API gateway.

 # Technologies Used
 * **Docker**: Docker is a powerful platform that simplifies the process of building, deploying, and managing applications within containers.
 These containers encapsulate applications and their dependencies, ensuring they run consistently across different environments, from development to production.